zachgordon25/gitmd/README.md

 ### Part 1 - Explain Forking

-The instructors will have a master copy of the class repo.
+The instructors will have a main copy of the class repo.
 Only the instructional team can modify this repo.

-You'll get the updates and changes we make by doing `git pull upstream master`
+You'll get the updates and changes we make by doing `git pull upstream main`

 You'll do lab work, homework, morning exercises in your local (on your computer) copy.

-Then you'll `git push origin master`, which will send your local work to github.
+Then you'll `git push origin main`, which will send your local work to github.
 It'll be a copy on the cloud, that we can access in order to grade your homework, or help you troubleshoot something.

 Visually: